Tom-R-Leppard/Tom-R-Leppard.github.io/visualising_grime.md

 ![2008](/Grime Visuals/Communities_GRIME_2008.png) ![Related Artists](/Grime Visuals/Related artists.png)

 ## Grime in 3D
 These are some 3D interactive networks from a few years of the genre.
+You will need to click the link.
+Then, feel free to click on, move, and scroll in or out of the visualisation.

 [Reciprocity in Grime - 2009](/grime_2009_JS_RECIP.html)
 [Reciprocity in Grime - 2014](/grime_2014_JS_RECIP.html)